abxijth/amfoss-curriculum/Task-01/README.md

-Git Exercises – Screenshots
+TASK 01: GIT

-This repository contains screenshots of completed Git exercises from AMFOSS Anveshan tasks.
+This repository contains screenshots of completed .[Git exercises](https://gitexercises.fracz.com/) from AMFOSS Anveshan Task 01.
-Detailed explanations of how each task was solved and what was learned are available on my blog: [https://abxijth.github.io/amfoss/posts/task-01/]
+Detailed explanations of how each task was solved and what was learned are available on my .[blog](https://abxijth.github.io/amfoss/posts/task-01/)